-17.2 EU Directives Governing Public Procurement
+17.2 Directives Governing Public Procurement

-Directives by the Council of the European Union enacted in UK legislation by the Public Contracts Regulations 2015 prescribe a legal requirement on the Trust to observe certain procedures for awarding all forms of contracts.
+Directives enacted in UK legislation by the Procurement Regulations 2024 prescribe a legal requirement on the Trust to observe certain procedures for awarding all forms of contracts.
 These shall have effect as if incorporated in these Standing Orders and Standing Financial Instructions.